runnerty/runnerty/docs/notificators.md

 # notificators

-The notificators are plugins for Runnerty used for notifying events occurred in the processes or chains.
+The notificators are plugins for Runnerty used for notifying occurred in the processes or chains.

 There are a bunch of notificators for different channels.
 You can have a look at the list of the official [executors].